XCraftTM/DBBBlocks/docs/index.md

 In order to allow your bot to run, you will need to install Node.js.

-??? info Installing on Windows
+??? info "Installing on Windows"
     - Click [here](https://nodejs.org/dist/latest-v18.x/node-v18.15.0-x64.msi) to download the installer for the LTS version of Node.js.
     - Follow the installer's instructions

-??? info Installing on Ubuntu via CLI
+??? info "Installing on Ubuntu via CLI"
     - Copy these commands using the copy button in the top right hand corner of the box and paste them into your command line.
     ```
     curl -sL https://deb.nodesource.com/setup_current.x | sudo -E bash -